valcu/annotator/README.md

 # Image annotation using free drawing.

 `annotator` provides functions to create image annotations through polygon outlining.
-Annotator has the same function as 'graphics::locator()' but achieves its purpose through drawing, rather than multiple mouse clicks.
+Annotator has the same function as `graphics::locator()` but achieves its purpose through drawing, rather than multiple mouse clicks.

 `annotator` is based on [fabric.js](http://fabricjs.com/), a Javascript HTML5 canvas library and [htmlwidgets](http://www.htmlwidgets.org/), a package that provides a framework for creating R bindings to JavaScript libraries.